cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.gov.v1beta1.MsgWeightedVoteResponse"></a>
+<a name="cosmos.gov.v1beta1.MsgVoteWeightedResponse"></a>

-### MsgWeightedVoteResponse
+### MsgVoteWeightedResponse
-MsgWeightedVoteResponse defines the MsgWeightedVote response type.
+MsgVoteWeightedResponse defines the MsgVoteWeighted response type.